mamamia5x/C-Stock-Market/README.md

 # Upcoming Updates
 _________________
+Stock voting in the link above.
+Name a stock and it might be in game.
 Planning on fixing the script and making if's switch statements.
 Also planning on adding more stocks.